Longitudinal bulk strain solitons in a hyperelastic rod with quadratic and cubic nonlinearities: Introduction

-In the present paper we aim to study both weakly- and strongly-nonlinear elastic solitons, and therefore we extend the derivation of nonlinear two-directional long wave models for longitudinal waves to hyperelastic materials described by the 9 constant model including both quadratic and cubic nonlinearities.
+In the present paper we aim to study elastic solitons of both small and moderate amplitude, and therefore we extend the derivation of nonlinear two-directional long wave models for longitudinal waves to hyperelastic materials described by the 9 constant model for the energy of the elastic deformation including cubic and quartic terms.
 We account for both geometrical and physical sources of nonlinearity and develop a systematic asymptotic analysis.
 The derivations are performed using symbolic computations with MATHEMATICA \cite{Mathematica}.
-We then derive a uni-directional extended Korteweg - de Vries (KdV) - type model and study its solitary wave solutions both analytically, with the help of the near-identity transformations \cite{K, FL} (see also the review \cite{HK} and references therein) and direct numerical simulations of the full problem formulation.
+We then derive a uni-directional extended Korteweg - de Vries (KdV) - type model and study its solitary wave solutions both analytically, with the help of near-identity transformations \cite{K, FL} (see also the review \cite{HK} and references therein) and direct numerical simulations of the original problem formulation.